The Honourable William Sterling Blair, P.C., C.O.M., M.P.

 The Future-Oriented Condensed Statement of Operations provides a general overview of the Office of the Correctional Investigator’s operations.
 The forecast of financial information on expenses and revenues is prepared on an accrual accounting basis to strengthen accountability and to improve transparency and financial management.
 The forecast and planned spending amounts presented in other sections of the Departmental Plan are prepared on an expenditure basis; as a result, amounts may differ.

-A more detailed Future-Oriented Statement of Operations and associated notes, including a reconciliation of the net cost of operations to the requested authorities, are available on the Office of the Correctional Investigator’s website.
+A more detailed future oriented statement of operations and associated notes, including a reconciliation of the net cost of operations to the requested authorities, are available on the Office of the Correctional Investigator’s website iii

 Net cost of operations before government funding and transfers